monking/punch/README.md

     -C <client>
         Specify the client name explicitly.

+    -d <date>
+        Supply a date to get the hours worked on that day.
+This is equivalent to using -s -f "MM/DD/YYYY 00:00:00" -t "MM/DD/YYYY 23:59:59", where "MM/DD/YYYY" is the given date, in any format.
+Implies -s.

     -e
         Open the timeclock file in VIM.
 Which timeclock file is opened depends on the value of -t.